-The Firefly Music Festival offers the perfect chance for first-time visitors to explore Delaware’s delightful attractions, ranging from top-rated beaches to savory local breweries, including the home of Dogfish Head Brewery the genius minds behind Firefly Ale and one of the locations featured on the Delaware Wine and Ale Trail.
+The Firefly Music Festival offers the perfect chance for first-time visitors to explore Delaware’s delightful attractions, ranging from top-rated beaches to savory local breweries, including the home of Dogfish Head Brewery the genius minds behind Firefly Ale and one of the locations featured on the Delaware on Tap mobile app.
 Because we’re situated nearly dead-center in the mid-Atlantic, and since we have no sales tax, Delaware stands as one of the most affordable and convenient leisure destinations on the East Coast.
 Here’s a look at a few tempting diversions to consider before and after the festival:

 Delaware Beaches: Less than an hour’s drive south of Firefly, fans will find a string of beach towns renowned for their unique character – Rehoboth Beach is a quirky, friendly town filled with offbeat restaurants and art shops.
 Dewey Beach is a lively nightlife destination for vacationers who prefer live bands and cold brews.
 Fenwick Island offers serene waters for kayaking and paddle boarding.
 And Bethany Beach offers a quiet, natural beauty ambiance.
 Firefly campers can pack up their gear and head to Cape Henlopen and Delaware Seashore State Parks for seaside campsites and drive on beach access.